+Local Procedure/Protocol

-Local Procedure/Protocol School/Home Name: The Eaves Learning Centre Local Procedure/Protocol Title: Curriculum Protocol and Procedures Linked to Group Policy Title & Code: Curriculum Policy Date Reviewed: January 2023 Next Update Due: September 2024 Procedure/Protocol Lead: Claire Speller - Deputy Head Teacher Procedure/Protocol Sponsor: Hayley Dorian - School Development Lead EQUALITY AND DIVERSITY STATEMENT Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
-An equality impact assessment has been completed on this assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected character istics, and all will be treated with dignity and respect.
-ENVIRONMENT, SOCIAL, GOVERNANCE (ESG) STATEMENT Witherslack Group is committed to responsible business practices in the areas of: Environmental Stewardship, Social Responsibility, Governance, Ethics & Compliance.
-An ESG impact assessment has been completed on this procedure/protocol to ensure it can be implemented successfully without adverse implications on our Group goals.
+School/Home Name: THE EAVES LEARNING CENTRE Local Procedure/Protocol Title: Curriculum Protocol and Procedures Linked to Group Policy Title & Code: Curriculum Policy Date Reviewed: July 2024 Next Update Due: May 2025 Procedure/Protocol Lead: Claire Speller - School Based Lead Procedure/Protocol Sponsor: Brin Kelleher - School Development Lead 5011

+EQUALITY AND DIVERSITY STATEMENT

+Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
+An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics, and all will be treated with dignity and respect.

+ENVIRONMENT, SOCIAL, GOVERNANCE (ESG) STATEMENT

+Witherslack Group is committed to responsible business practices in the areas of: Environmental Stewardship, Social Responsibility, Governance, Ethics & Compliance.
+An ESG impact assessment has been completed on this procedure/protocol to ensure it can be implemented successfully without adverse implications on Group goals.

 To ensure that this procedure/protocol is relevant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
-To contribute towards the process of review, please email - the named policy lead.
+To contribute towards the process of review, please email the named policy lead.

-Document Number: TELC V02-0224 Issue Date: September 2023 Policy Version Number: 01 Status: FINAL Next Review Date: September 2024 Page 1 Linked to Policy Number: OPSP11 V01
+Document Number: TELC-V01-1224 Issue Date: Dec 2024 Version Number: 03 Status: FINAL Next Review Date: May 2025 Page 1 Linked to Policy Number: OPSP11